Sean-Bradley/text-typescript/README.md

 | [Static Members](https://sbcode.net/typescript/static_members/)           | [Working Example](https://editor.sbcode.net/6536773cb303a632aa1aeea81a0de136fe8549a6)                                                                                                                                                      | ✅     |
 | [ES6 Imports/Exports](https://sbcode.net/typescript/es6_imports_exports/) | [Working Example](https://editor.sbcode.net/25f1e3883df269c3f17c9927609a61d32b2b429a)                                                                                                                                                      | ✅\*   |

+For anything marked as ❌, it is better to use TypeScript in a desktop IDE, e.g., VSCode, since you get working intellisense, ability to import types, and type checking as you type.

+Compiling/transpiling TypeScript in the browser is just for fun.
+Don't treat it too seriously.

 \* : Caveat.
 ES6 Imports and Exports work if you follow some rules.

 -   Create multiple `text/typscript` tags, with the `id` of the module name.